footfish/numan/README.md

 To demonstrate using an example from the project folders.

-- 'number' is a business object
+- 'numbering' is a business object
-- /number.go <- this defines the business object API ie. interface and structs
+- /numbering.go <- this defines the business object API ie. interface and structs
-- /internal/app/number.go <- this implements the number interface to the overall application
+- /internal/app/numbering.go <- this implements the number interface to the overall application
-- /internal/storage/number.go <- this implements the number interface to storage (it's 'overloading'  ./app/number.go)
+- /internal/datastore/numbering.go <- this implements the number interface to storage

 This pattern allows for:
 - Easily changing/adding new layers.
 For example swapping to a different storage mechanism.